 Every interview i’ve listened to in which Ben Raymond speaks cemented within me this notion of greatness in National Action, and of course, the man himself, a true dyed in the wool National Socialist.
 The idealism, the logic, the intelligence behind every single action he took and directed into NA just filled me with joy but also deepening the wounds of regret.
 Fostering a sense of loss.

 There aren’t any modern leaders that I personally identify with.
-All of them without exception have been terrible.
+All of them almost without exception have been terrible.
 Ben Raymond is the only exception.
 To me he represents National Action and was the face of National Action.
 In the brilliant “Battle of Liverpool” it is Ben Raymond who has the high ground above the Sub-Human Marxists.
 He bellows through the microphone at these racial aliens and traitors with such fury.
 Nobody else need speak.
 While the enemies of National Socialism and National Action stood on the street and tore bricks from the pavement to pelt them, the brave men of NA stood firm and did not shy away from continuing their theatrics.
 How the Marxists must have felt seeing the incessant, utterly infuriating saluting and untouchable position of National Action from upon the precipice!

 National Action had ambition, they had goals, they had propaganda, and they were successful until the system does what the system does best, find a pretense to strike, blame and saddle accusations on people that they know will never be treated fairly in any regard.